pam-param-pam/I-Drive/README.md

 <img src="https://img.shields.io/badge/build-passing-g" alt="Build Status"/>
 # I Drive

-I Drive is a cloud storage system & online web browser that stores files on Discord.
+I Drive is a cloud storage system & online file browser that stores files on Discord.

+It's basically like Google Drive, but instead it stores all files in Discord.

 # Demo
 It's available at `https://idrive.pamparampam.dev`